 Homeopathy is non-toxic and non-addictive, offering a range of remedies for anxiety, worrying, anger and so on.
 Each remedy is a different picture just as each child is individual.
-A couple of examples:

 A child who needs Calc Carb is usually worried about what others think of her and is very sensitive to criticism.
 She is timid, unsure of herself and anxious; she looks for protection and does not push herself forward.
 She is afraid of being made fun of.
 She does not like to try things that are difficult for her for fear of failure and being teased.
 As soon as she feels safe and secure, she relaxes and feels fine.